ssl-hep/ServiceX_frontend/docs/command_line.rst

 Command Line Interface (Experimental)
 ======================================
-*\*The command line interface is an under-development feature that is not supported in the 3.0.0 release*

 The command line interface (CLI) is a text-based interface used to interact with the ServiceX backend.
 The client provides a new command in your shell, ``servicex``.
 This command uses a series of subcommands to work with